MarkShinozaki/CPTS321/README.md

 You are expected to use good design and architectural principles seen in class.
 Provide rationale for your design choices when you feel there is a need. (remainder: Design for change!)

+- Class Design:
+ - Use an abstract Instrument class with properties like Frequency (read-only) and Color.
+ - Concrete classes Piano, Flute, and Ukulele inherit from Instrument.
+ - Implement a ChangeColor method to cycle through predefined colors.
+ - Implement a Play method that returns a message indicating the instrument is played.

+- GUI Design:
+ - Use the MVVM pattern to separate the UI (View) from the business logic (ViewModel) and data (Model).
+ - The ViewModel will contain the current Instrument and commands to create, change color, and play the instrument.
+ - The View will bind to the ViewModel and display the instrument’s type, color, and frequency, and provide buttons to interact with the instrument.